The Fight for Manod

-The Fight for Manod (ISBN 0701208090) is a 1979 novel by Raymond Williams.
+The Fight for Manod (ISBN 0701208090) is a 1979 novel by Welsh author Raymond Williams.

 Plot summary

 Matthew Price and Peter Owen both have their roots within the borders of Wales.
 They each have contributed to a decision on the idea of building a new town, Manod, in the depopulated valleys of South Wales.
 A splendid idea - or is there more going on behind the scenes than is admitted?